Otis Redding: Early life

 Redding was born in Dawson, Georgia, on September 9, 1941, the fourth of six children, and the first son of Otis Redding Sr. and Fannie Roseman.
-Redding Sr. was a sharecropper and then worked at Robins Air Force Base, near Macon, and occasionally preached in local churches.
+Otis Sr. was a sharecropper and then worked at Robins Air Force Base, near Macon, and occasionally preached in local churches.
 When Redding was three, the family moved to Tindall Heights, a predominantly African-American public housing project in Macon.
 At an early age, he sang in the Vineville Baptist Church choir and learned guitar and piano.
 From age 10, Redding took drum and singing lessons.
 At Ballard-Hudson High School, he sang in the school band.
 Every Sunday, Redding earned $6 by performing gospel songs for Macon radio station WIBB, and he won the $5 prize in a teen talent show for 15 consecutive weeks.
 Redding's passion was singing, and he often cited Little Richard and Sam Cooke as influences.
 Redding said that he "would not be here" without Little Richard and that he "entered the music business because of Richard – he is my inspiration.
 I used to sing like Little Richard, his rock 'n' roll stuff ...
 My present music has a lot of him in it."

 At age 15, Redding left school to help financially support his family; his father had contracted tuberculosis and was often hospitalized, leaving his mother as the family's primary income earner.
-Redding worked as a well digger, as a gasoline station attendant, and occasionally as a musician.
+Redding worked as a well digger, a gasoline station attendant, and occasionally a musician.
 Pianist Gladys Williams, a locally well-known musician in Macon and another who inspired Redding, often performed at the Hillview Springs Social Club, and Redding sometimes played piano with her band there.
 Williams hosted Sunday talent shows, which Redding attended with two friends, singers Little Willie Jones and Eddie Ross.